MyLife-Services/mylife-documentation/technical/dev-sessions/mylife-ai-open-dev-sessions.md

 This is the one to skip.
 No. Don't skip it.
 I mean, I think you'll experience, as we investigate this, how fragile our very notions of frontend really are at the moment in the age of artificial intelligences that can dynamic permute code and text like HTML and CSS.
 Frontend will never be the same, it can never be the same, and here's MyLife's gap: I've never been good at it, and I haven't had the time to dedicate to realizing an efficient and sensible "intelligent client" model yet.
 It's organically _emerging_ through the concept of developing the Member Avatar into _exactly that engine_, but of course, for the moment, _I'm_ starting from the backend.

+- [Slide 5: MyLife Service Consent and Control Architecture]

 So if you're not into laughing at others' misfortune, then don't continue with this episode, because MyLife has definitely been injured for lack of a forward-thinking frontend UX and UI designer.
 Is that you?
 Call me.

+Let's talk about this slide.
+The ultimate vision, rapidly nearing term, is a landscape where intelligent platforms that offer services engage with known or independent _client_ intelligences that consume the platform's API services.

+So we are building our tools with the assumption of an architecture you see described here, which we'll enforce collaboratively with eco and exosystem partners.

+- **Stage One**: _Negotiation Handshake_
+- **Stage Two**: _Experience Exchange_
+- **Stage Three**: _Conclude_

+**Negotiation Handshake** allows the two entities looking to make a connection and engage in an experience or data exchange a format via which to negotiate consents and groundrules, compromise frameworks, and inject necessary protocols.
+In other words, you don't know how to render a set of experiential scenes?
+Let our avatar show you...

+**Experience Exchange** is completely undertaken with the consensual liberties outlined in the negotiation.
+We propose this command and control architecture where the server drives the nature of the experience and data acquisition requests, and leaves it to the intelligent client to pantomime these requests in ways befitting their operator.

+**Conclude** is the process for finalizing data storage, exchanging keys or receipts and human-in-the-loop requirements.

+The future is here!

 ##### 20241004 Practical Session